Explore available workshops below. Each comes with a step-by-step teaching guide and a comprehensive training video led by one of our product experts.

 • Brainstorming Technique: Group Exercise using Alex Osborne’s brainstorming method, with moderator’s guide for extracting ideas from personas to arrive at service idea candidates.

-• Service Concept: A group exercise for capturing an organization’s essence.
-This is a leadership strategic planning tool, whose results help determine whether a service idea makes sense for a provider’s mission.
+• Service Concept Tool: A group exercise for capturing an organization’s essence whose results help determine whether a service idea is valid for a provider’s mission.

-• Service Evaluation: Learn how to use this tool for group decision-making to examine possible barriers or risks for moving forward with an idea.
-This tool fosters advocates for group-approved ideas.
+• Service Evaluation Tool: Learn how to achieve group decision-making to examine possible barriers or risks for moving forward with an idea.

 User Experiences and Manipulating Them for Desirable Outcomes